stefanfreitag/aws_codepipeline/00_title.md

 ## Where we are

-* Architecture
 * From monolith to micro services
-* Build/ TeamCity
-  * Automated agent setup
-  * Build projects managed via UI
+* Build
+  * TeamCity
   * ~~Pipeline as Code~~
+* Deploy
-* Deploy/ Chef
+  * Chef
-  * Self-contained application on EC2 instances
-  * Kitchen

 ## We are aiming for

 * Automation
 * Infrastructure as Code
-* Continuous Delivery/ Deployment
+* Continuous Delivery &  Deployment
-* Observability